elves/elvish.io/src/ref/edit.md

     **TODO**: Document this.

 After receiving your candidates, Elvish will match your candidates against what the user has typed.
-Hence, normally you do not need to do any matching yourself (and shouldn't -- because the matching algorithm will also be programmable).
+Hence, normally you don't need to (and shouldn't) do any matching yourself.

-That means that in many cases you (and should) can simpy ignore the last argument to your completer.
+That means that in many cases you can (and should) simpy ignore the last argument to your completer.
 However, they can be useful for deciding what **kind** of things to complete.
 For instance, if you are to write a completer for `ls`, you want to see whether the last argument starts with `-` or not: if